 WordPress Categories – Useful Tips

-Categories – Sorting Features
+Post Categories – Sorting Features

-(Sort by category name)
+(Sort categories by name)

-WP Categories – Searching Features
+Categories – Searching Features

-(Screen Options Tab – Categories)
+(Screen Options Tab – Categories options)

 Post Categories – Grouping Features

-Post Categories – Tools
+WordPress Categories – Tools

-(Category to Tag converter feature)
+(Category to Tag converter)

-(Categories and Tags Converter feature)
+(Categories and Tags Converter tool)

-Post Categories – Plugins
+WordPress Categories – Plugins

-(Use membership plugins to protect content in specific post categories)
+(Use membership plugins to protect content in specific categories)

-Step 5 – Use Categories Effectively
+Step 5 – Use Post Categories Effectively

 Choose Relevant Keywords For Your Post Titles

-Publish Your WordPress Posts Under The Right Category
+Publish Your WordPress Posts Under Relevant Categories

-Use An SEO Plugin
+Use A WordPress SEO Plugin